guidodf09/ldm_3d_geomodel/esmda/README.md

 ## Overview
 The ES-MDA update is performed in the latent space of a pretrained LDM.
 At each iteration, the ensemble of latent vectors is updated via ES-MDA using the mismatch between simulated and observed production data, obtained from simulating the corresponding LDM-generated models.
 All parameters are centralized in `config.yaml`.

 Jobs are submitted with dependency chaining so each stage automatically triggers the next upon successful completion.
 The main entry point is `submit_all_loop.sh`, which contains the entire pipeline from prior generation through iterative data assimilation.
+To save on computational resources, the ensemble is run with parallel batches, and the dependency is set between consecutive iterations (all batches need to be completed).

 ---